-Materiality measure Value

-Materiality for the financial statements as a whole - we have set materiality as 1% of net assets as we believe that net assets is the primary performance measure used by investors and is the key driver of shareholder value.
-It is also the standard industry benchmark for materiality for investment trusts and we determined the measurement percentage to be commensurate with the risk and complexity of the audit and the Company's listed status.

-Performance materiality - performance materiality represents amounts set by the auditor at less than materiality for the financial statements as a whole, to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds materiality for the financial statements as a whole.

-In setting this we consider the Company's overall control environment, and any experience of the audit that indicates a lower risk of material misstatements.
-Based on our judgement of these factors, we have set performance materiality at 50% of our overall financial statement materiality as this is our first year as auditor.

-Specific materiality - recognising that there are transactions and balances of a lesser amount which could influence the understanding of users of the financial statements we calculate a lower level of materiality for testing such areas.

-Specifically, given the importance of the distinction between revenue and capital for the Company, we applied a separate testing threshold for the revenue column of the Statement of Comprehensive Income set at the higher of 5% of the revenue net return before taxation and our Audit Committee Reporting Threshold.

-We have also set a separate specific materiality in respect of related party transactions and Directors' remuneration.
+Materiality measure Value Materiality for the financial statements as a whole - we have set materiality as 1% of net assets as we believe that net assets is the primary performance measure used by investors and is the key driver of shareholder value.
+It is also the standard industry benchmark for materiality for investment trusts and we determined the measurement percentage to be commensurate with the risk and complexity of the audit and the Company's listed status. £1,960,000 (2022: £2,167,000) Performance materiality - performance materiality represents amounts set by the auditor at less than materiality for the financial statements as a whole, to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds materiality for the financial statements as a whole. £1,470,000 In setting this we consider the Company's overall control environment and any experience of the audit that indicates a lower risk of material misstatements.
+Based on our judgement of these factors, we have set performance materiality at 75% (2022: 50% due to it being first year audit) of our overall financial statement materiality.
+(2022: £1,084,000) Specific materiality - recognising that there are transactions and balances of a lesser amount which could influence the understanding of users of the financial statements we calculate a lower level of materiality for testing such areas.
+Specifically, given the importance of the distinction between revenue and capital for the Company, we also applied a separate testing threshold for the revenue column of the Statement of Comprehensive Income, set at the higher of 5% of the net return before taxation and our Audit Committee Reporting Threshold. £105,000 (2022: £108,000) We have also set a separate specific materiality in respect of related party transactions and Directors' remuneration.
 We used our judgement in setting these thresholds and considered our experience and industry benchmarks for specific materiality.
 Audit Committee reporting threshold - we agreed with the Audit Committee that we would report to them all differences in excess of 5% of overall materiality in addition to other identified misstatements that warranted reporting on qualitative grounds, in our view.
-For example, an immaterial misstatement as a result of fraud
+For example, an immaterial misstatement as a result of fraud. £98,000 (2022: £108,000)